 We soon broadened the program’s scope to create the The Latino Media Initiative dedicated to producing research, organizing conferences and meetings, and advocating for new leadership in newsrooms and the creation of more outlets serving Latino communities.

-The Bilingual Journalism Program (formerly the Spanish-language Journalism Program is a unique initiative to train bilingual students interested in covering Latino communities in the U.S. and the larger Spanish-speaking world.
+The Bilingual Journalism Program (formerly the Spanish-language Journalism Program) is a unique initiative to train bilingual students interested in covering Latino communities in the U.S. and the larger Spanish-speaking world.

 The Latino Media Summit

 We cannot separate the future of Latino journalism from the future of all U.S. journalism.
 Our research is filling a void of data about the state of this sector.
 Check out The State of the Latino News Media and The News Agenda of Latino Media in the U.S.